Australian Resident Return Visas

-The Resident Return Visa is for current or former Australian Permanent Residents and former Australian citizens who wish to travel overseas after their travel facility has expired or return to Australia as a Permanent Resident.
+The Resident Return Visa (subclass 155 and 157) is for current or former Australian Permanent Residents and former Australian citizens who wish to travel overseas after their travel facility has expired or who wish to return to Australia as a Permanent Resident.

 Every Permanent Residency visa has a travel facility valid for five years which allows Permanent Residents to travel to and from Australia freely.
 Once this travel facility expires or if it is about to expire, you must obtain a ‘return visa’ to allow you to re-enter Australia.

 Former Permanent Residents whose last Permanent Residency visa was cancelled are not eligible to apply for a Resident Return Visa.